PX4/PX4-user_guide/en/companion_computer/holybro_pixhawk_jetson_baseboard.md

 Alternatively, you can build and deploy PX4 firmware to the Pixhawk part from the Jetson.

-### Building/Deploy PX4 from a Development Computer
+### Build/Deploy PX4 from a Development Computer

-First connect your development computer to the Pixhawk FMU USB-C port as shown below:
+First connect your development computer to the Pixhawk FMU USB-C port (highlighted below):

 ![Connect development computer to Pixhawk USB port](../../assets/companion_computer/holybro_pixhawk_jetson_baseboard/pixhawk_fmu_usb_c.png)

 If you want to use prebuilt binaries, then start QGroundControl and follow the instructions in [Loading Firmware](../config/firmware.md) to deploy a recent version of PX4.
 Afterwards you will want to select an airframe and do all the other usual configuration for your vehicle type.

-If you want to build and upload custom firmware then follow the usual steps:
+If you want to build and upload _custom firmware_ then follow the usual steps:

 - [Setting up a Developer Environment (Toolchain)](../dev_setup/dev_env.md)
 - [Building PX4 Software](../dev_setup/building_px4.md)
 - Upload the firmware using the [command line](../dev_setup/building_px4.md#uploading-firmware-flashing-the-board) or QGroundControl (as above)

-### Building PX4 on Jetson
+### Build PX4 on Jetson

-You can also build and develop PX4 code on the Jetson (this is not particularly recommended unless you don't have a development computer).
+You can also build and develop PX4 code on the Jetson.
+Note that there is no need to do this if you have a development computer, but you can do do so if you want.

 First open a terminal and SSH session into the Jetson, and enter the following command to clone the PX4 source code.